davras/openhouseautomation/README.md

 - Arduino code finished for Makershed arLCD + WiFi shield.
 - Arduino code finished for Sparkfun Weather Shield, but needs wiring diagram.
 - Spark code done for BMP180 and DS18B20 sensors
+- Shell script for controlling the Whole House Fan
+- Particle Core for remote projector
+- Arduino code for X10 (lights)

 To do:
 ======
-- Better UI for arLCD+WiFi.
-- Arduino+X10 controls.
-- RPi + CM11A + Heyu for lights (is it possible?)

 Maybe:
 ======